swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ## Structure

+The structure into the website project I feel will greatly benefit the new/returning users by constructing various basic webpages, again to break up the content with the sole focus being on the the game webpage being developed using JavaScript.
+Again this website has been identified to be simple and linear.

+### Interaction Design (IXD)

+Given that the construction into the game involves JavaScript which is an interactive programming language, it has been identified that there will be a few essential design elements that encourages the interaction between the website and the users that would elicit a positive emotive response such so that it creates a good user experience such as:

 <!-- Testing - this will be more complex according to Igor as functionality will require testing as well
 as display and responsiveness -->